 8. Time to Begin Again

 After you obtain a discharge, it’s time to breathe easy.
-You can rebuild credit and take control of a new financial future.
+What happens when you file bankruptcy, you can rebuild credit and take control of a new financial future.

 Discharged individuals often engage in financial counseling to ensure they can navigate life after bankruptcy with confidence.

-Bankruptcy may always feel unexpected, but you don’t have to navigate it alone.
-After you file for bankruptcy, you can expect a clear path with a clear outcome.
+Bankruptcy may always feel unexpected, but you don’t have to navigate it alone. what happens when you file bankruptcy, you can expect a clear path with a clear outcome.